Camouflage: The Art of Hiding in Plain Sight

 Originally worn by sniper units, Ghillie suits with netting for adding local flora can be covered in muck and manure, which provides a much higher level of protective concealment.

-Magnetic
+Magnetic Camouflage

 This technique has been used since WWII and works by using a series of magnets known as “degaussing” coils.
 This distorts the magnetic field around a vehicle or ship from enemy magnetic mines and other weapons with magnetic sensors.

-Cyber Camoflage
+Cyber Camouflage

 Unfortunately, as we all know, camouflage attacks are now modus operandi for cyber-criminals.
 This is a technique that allows people to mask their online identities and disguise their internet traffic.
 This makes it more difficult for third parties to track and identify the actual source.